 - In professional hockey, teams worry that opposing players will deliberately target an injured player's weak spots and so they give injury information in the vaguest possible terms.
 An "Upper Body Injury" can be anything from a broken arm to a sinus infection to a concussion.

-- Amazingly subverted in the case of Bobby Baun of the Toronto Maple Leafs.
-In game six of the Stanley Cup Finals, Baun, who broke his leg earlier in the game, skated on for the overtime and scored the game winning goal.
-This would propel the Leafs into a game 7 Stanley Cup victory over their opponents.
+- Subverted in the case of Bobby Baun of the Toronto Maple Leafs.
+In game six of the Stanley Cup Finals, Baun, who broke his ankle earlier in the game, skated on for the overtime and scored the game winning goal.
+This would propel the Leafs into a game 7 Stanley Cup victory over their opponents (Baun also played in that game as well).

 - The Minnesota Vikings' Ron Yary was notorious for playing in spite of injuries, particularly the occasion in the 1981 season where he played with a broken foot.
 Not that this managed to affect his performance at all...

-- Don't forget Brett Favre, whose noted "Ironman Streak" of Most Consecutive Starts at any non-special teams NFL position (297 regular season; 321 including postseason) involved both injured and broken throwing-hand bones and ankles.
+- Brett Favre, whose noted "Ironman Streak" of Most Consecutive Starts at any non-special teams NFL position (297 regular season; 321 including postseason) involved both injured and broken throwing-hand bones and ankles.

-- Similarly, the Dallas Cowboys' Rayfield Wright came into the 1975 season with a weak knee and managed to shake the most powerful defensive ends in the league regardless.
+- The Dallas Cowboys' Rayfield Wright came into the 1975 season with a weak knee and managed to shake the most powerful defensive ends in the league regardless.

 - Jack Youngblood of the Los Angeles Rams actually played every single play on defense during Super Bowl XIV against the all-powerful Pittsburgh Steelers with a taped up broken leg.
 Considering that it was the Rams' first title game appearance in years, it was probably justifiable, as there is was no way he was going to miss the most important game of his life.
 Not only that, he played in the Pro Bowl that year too.